0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 Only the trusted sequencer's Ethereum account can access the `sequencedBatches` mapping.
 The contract must not be in an emergency state.

-The function call is reverted if the above conditions are not met.
+The function call reverts if the above conditions are not met.

 ## Batch validity & L2 state integrity